QBN FM

 In 2007, the station was investigated for breaching its community radio license.
 Complaints included rejecting a number of member applications, discrimination and bad management practices.

-In 2010 QBN FM was involved with the promotion of children having a good breakfast at the Karabah High school.
+In 2010 QBN FM was involved with the promotion of children having a good breakfast at the Karabar High School.
 This helped to create an awareness of the lack of nutrition children were getting before starting school for the day.
 This program was a government initiative called "the school breakfast program".

+In April 2020, Australian Communications & Media Authority assessed QBN FM's Licence Renewal and decided the licensee had not demonstrated that it had the capacity to provide the service at this time.
+Following the decision on its long-term licence, QBN FM applied for and has been granted, a temporary community broadcasting licence.